Torch frontend guide#

 import numpy as np

-from s2fft.precompute_transforms.spherical import inverse, forward
+from s2fft.transforms.spherical import inverse, forward

-from s2fft.precompute_transforms.construct import spin_spherical_kernel
+from s2fft.precompute_transforms.construct import spin_spherical_kernel_torch

 from s2fft.utils import signal_generator